micrology/prsm/doc/help.md

 <!-- ![NetworkPanel](/doc/images/NetworkPanel.png) -->
 <img src="/doc/images/NetworkPanel.png" width="250">

-* **Trophic Layout** If this switch is set to ON, the app moves the factors and links to create a layout such that all the links point from left to right and are arranged accoriding to [trophic level](https://en.wikipedia.org/wiki/Trophic_level){target="_blank"}.
-Clicking the Trophic Layout button will re-arrange the factors, and you can then adjust the map manually to a neat and pleasing layout.
+* **Trophic Layout** Clicking the Trophic Layout button will re-arrange the factors and links to create a layout such that all the links point from left to right and are arranged accoriding to [trophic level](https://en.wikipedia.org/wiki/Trophic_level){target="_blank"}.
+You can then adjust the map manually to a neat and pleasing layout.
 If you don't like the result, the Undo button on the top bar will revert the map to its original layout.
 * **Snap to grid**  When ON, factors shift to be at the intersection of invisible grid lines.
 This makes it much easier to line up factors neatly.
 * **Link** Links can either be drawn using a curved line or a straight line.
-This control swaps between these two styles.
+This control swaps between the two.
-* **Background** Changes the colour of the background of the network pane.
+* **Background** This changes the colour of the background of the network pane.
 Click on the colour well to display possible colours.
 The default is white, but a black background can also be effective.
 * **Show legend** If the factor and link styles are given names (other than 'Sample'), the styles and their names will be shown in a panel at the left bottom of the network pane headed 'Legend', when this switch is ON.
 See the description of the [Factors tab](#factors-tab).
 * **Show drawing layer** Puts the network pane into drawing mode, so that background shapes, images and text can be added.
 See [Drawing Mode](#drawing-mode) for more details.
 * **Show other users** When ON, the positions of other users' mouse pointers are shown in real time.
 * **Show history** When ON, a panel displaying every change to a factor or link (adding a factor or link, editing it or deleting it) is shown.
+It is possible to 'rollback' the map to the state it was in before a change.
+This can be quicker than repeatedly undoing changes with the Undo button.
+To rollback, click on the [SYMBOL].
+You will be asked to confirm the action.
+* **Show notes** When a factor or link is selected, normally a Notes panel pops up at the bottom right of the map.
+Turning this switch OFF prevents the Notes panels from being displayed.

+### Analysis tab

+[TODO - include combinations.
+Reference Analysis section]

 * **Show only neighbouring Factors** If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 1, 2, or 3 links away from the selected Factor(s).
 This is useful when one wants to focus on one part of a large network.
 * **Show only up or downstream Factors**  If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 'downstream' (i.e. linked to the selected Factor(s) by following links directed away from those Factor(s)), or those 'upstream' (i.e. linked to the selected Factor(s) by following links directed towards those Factor(s)).
+* **Show paths between** [TODO]
 * **Size Factors to** This is used to change the size of the Factors to be proportional to one of a set of metrics: the number of inputs (the 'in-degree'), the number of outputs (the 'out-degree'), the leverage (ratio of inputs to outputs), or the [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality){target="_blank"}.
 Note that the Factors are always drawn large enough to accommodate their labels, and so the size may not be exactly proportional to the metric.
+The  values of these metrics for a Factor are shown in its Notes panel.
+* **Cluster** [TODO]

 ## Drawing Mode